literallycanvas/literallycanvas.github.com/_sources/installing.txt

 * ``img/``: Images for the GUI.
 You'll pass the absolute URL to this directory as the ``imageURLPrefix`` option.

+  .. note:: If you install from npm, you can copy the images from
+     ``node_modules/literallycanvas/lib/img/`` to your build directory.

 * ``css/literallycanvas.css``: Required stylesheet.

+  .. note:: If you install from npm, you can find this at
+     ``node_modules/literallycanvas/lib/css/literallycanvas.css``.

 * ``js/literallycanvas[.min].js``: The magic.

 Classic Style